Berlin Central School District: Superintendent

-The Superintendent is Stephen Young.
-The Superintendent is the Chief Administrative Officer of the district and is responsible for the day-to-day operations of the district in addition to administering policies of the Board.
+The interim superintendent is Dr. Maureen Long.
+The superintendent is the chief administrative officer of the district and is responsible for the day-to-day operations of the district in addition to administering policies of the board.

 Schools

 The district is currently served by one elementary school: Berlin Elementary School.
-Berlin Junior/Senior High School is the lone upper level building.
+Berlin Junior/Senior High School is the lone upper-level building.
 There are three principals in the district: one for the elementary, one for the middle school and one for the high school.